- Fend off mold and decay by soaking your carved pumpkin in a bleach and water solution.

 If you take your pumpkin carving seriously, there’s a good chance you want to make sure your masterpiece-in-gourd lasts as long as possible.
 Here’s how to do that.

-When you work with a pumpkin as your canvas, you don’t have the benefit of inert material or time on your side.
+When you carve a pumpkin, you don’t have the benefit of inert material or time on your side.
 From the moment you pluck the ole pumpkin off the vine at the pumpkin patch, your orange friend is on his way to the great compost pile.
-But with a little creativity (and mostly extra work) you can make your Halloween masterpiece last as long as possible.
+But with a little creativity (and mostly extra work), you can learn how to preserve a pumpkin so your Halloween masterpiece lasts as long as possible.

-Let’s take a look at all the ways you can extend its jack-o’-lantern smile.
+Let’s take a look at all the ways you can extend a carved pumpkin’s life.

 Hey, we get it—you’re super excited about Halloween and can’t wait to get carving.
 But the fewer days your pumpkin is carved and exposed to the elements, the fresher it will look on Halloween.